Inflectra/spira-documentation/docs/Spira-User-Manual/Planning-Board.md

 The top section will contain the list of items that are not assigned to a component, with the other sections containing the items that belong to the specific component.

-### Product Backlog -- By Epic
+### Product Backlog -- By Parent
+<span id="product-backlog-by-epic"></span>

-This view is designed to let you see the product backlog organized by requirement package (a summary requirement).
-Each of the packages is displayed on the left-hand side in a hierarchical structure, and the backlog items displayed in the same row on the right.
+This view is designed to let you see the product backlog organized by parent requirements (those with at least one child requirement).
+Each of the parents is displayed on the left-hand side in a hierarchical structure, and the backlog items displayed in the same row on the right.
 The backlog items can be child requirements (with associated tasks and test cases) or incidents.
-In this view the incidents are the ones linked to the package through an association.
+In this view the incidents are the ones linked to the parent requirement through an association.

 ![](img/Planning_Board_416.png)

-The top section will contain the list of items that are not assigned to a package, with the other sections containing the items that are children of the specific package.
+The top section will contain the list of items that are not assigned to a parent requirement, with the other sections containing the items that are children of the specific parent.

 ### Product Backlog -- By Priority